How to Help Your Child Settling at Nursery: 6 Strategies

-Why a Child Might Not Be Settling at Nursery
+Child Settling at Nursery

 Table of Contents

-Preparing Your Child for Nursery
+Preparing Your Child for Nursery: Setting the Foundation for Success

 Proper preparation is crucial in ensuring a smooth transition to nursery.
 Children thrive on routine and familiarity, so introducing nursery routines at home can make the adjustment easier.
 Preparation reduces the unknowns that cause anxiety and helps your child feel more secure.
 At Happy Chalet Nursery, we prioritize creating a welcoming and supportive environment for all children.
 Here are some essential tips for preparing your child for nursery: